Hyperbolic hyperbolic-by-cyclic groups are cubulable: Once more, with torsion

 \section{Once more, with torsion}

 Now $G$ is a finitely presented group (possibly with torsion).
 It has a maximal decomposition as the fundamental group of a finite graph of groups with finite edge groups \cite{Dunwoody}.
 The infinite vertex groups are thus one-ended \cite{Stallings}.
 We call this a \emph{Dunwoody--Stallings decomposition}.
 It is not unique, but the conjugacy classes of infinite vertex groups are uniquely defined: they are conjugacy classes of the maximal one-ended subgroups of $G$.
-The following is a generalisation of \cref{prop;free_prod_surfaces}.
+The following is a generalisation of \cref{prop;free_prod_surfaces}:

 \begin{prop} Assume $G$ is a hyperbolic group (possibly with torsion) and some extension $G \rtimes_\phi \mathbb Z$ does not contain a copy of $\mathbb Z^2$.
 Then every maximal one-ended subgroup of $G$ is virtually a closed surface group. \end{prop} \begin{proof} Let $H$ be a maximal one-ended subgroup of $G$.
-Since there are only finitely many conjugacy classes of such subgroups, there exists an integer $k\geq 1$ and an element $g\in G$ such that $\psi = ({\rm ad}_g \circ \phi^k)|_{H}$ fixes (setwise) $H$.
+Since there are only finitely many conjugacy classes of such subgroups, $\psi = ({\rm ad}_g \circ \phi^k)|_{H}$ is an automorphism of~$H$ for some integer $k\geq 1$ and element $g\in G$.